appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/firebase-app-distribution.md

 # Firebase App Distribution

-[**Firebase App Distribution**](https://firebase.google.com/docs/app-distribution) is a platform provided by [Google Firebase](https://firebase.google.com) that allows developers to distribute pre-release versions of their mobile apps to testers and stakeholders for testing purposes.
-It simplifies the process of distributing Android and iOS apps, providing features such as targeted distribution, release notes, feedback collection, and more.
+[**Firebase App Distribution**](https://firebase.google.com/docs/app-distribution) is a platform provided by [Google Firebase](https://firebase.google.com/) that enables developers to distribute pre-release versions of mobile apps to testers and stakeholders.
+This platform streamlines the distribution of Android and iOS apps and offers features such as targeted distribution, release notes, and feedback collection.
 The Appcircle **Firebase App Distribution** step enables you to efficiently distribute your mobile applications to testers and relevant parties directly from your Appcircle workflow.
 With this integration, you can optimize the distribution process and gather valuable feedback to iterate on your app before its public release.

 :::caution